Golden conures are commonly called golden parakeets. These striking parrots are bright yellow with dark green flight feathers.

 What They Eat

-Golden Conures eat seeds, nuts, fruits and berries, as well as agricultural crops like corn.
+Golden conures eat seeds, nuts, buds, flowers and fruits, as well as agricultural crops such as corn and mangoes.

 Where They Live

-This bird is found only in central Brazil, where it lives in the lowland forests of a small part of the eastern Amazon River Basin.
-It is known to visit more open areas during the breeding season.
+These birds are found only in a small part of central Brazil in the eastern Amazon River Basin.
+They inhabit lowland “terra firme” rainforest, which are forest areas that do not flood seasonally.
+They are known to visit flooded areas while feeding, and more open areas during the breeding season.

 What They Do